epicchainlabs/epicchain-graphical-wizard/docs/storage-schema-overview.md

 debugger extension management UI inside VSCode and pushing the "Switch to Release Version" button

 > Note, the pre-release version of the debugger still supports the older debug information format.
-Even if you don't update your Neo C# compiler to generate the new debug information format, the debugger will still work (albeit with the older non-schematized view of contract storage).
+Even if you don't update your EpicChain C# compiler to generate the new debug information format, the debugger will still work (albeit with the older non-schematized view of contract storage).

-As of v3.2, production releases of the debugger have even numbered minor version numbers while pre-releases have odd minor version numbers. v3.3 of the Neo Smart Contract Debugger includes Storage Schema support.
+As of v3.2, production releases of the debugger have even numbered minor version numbers while pre-releases have odd minor version numbers. v3.3 of the EpicChain Smart Contract Debugger includes Storage Schema support.

-### Install Storage Schema Neo C# Preview Compiler
+### Install Storage Schema EpicChain C# Preview Compiler

-> Note, while the preview debugger will work with older debug information generated by the release Neo C# compiler and other Neo contract compilers, the preview compiler is **NOT COMPATIBLE** with the release debugger.
+> Note, while the preview debugger will work with older debug information generated by the release EpicChain C# compiler and other EpicChain contract compilers, the preview compiler is **NOT COMPATIBLE** with the release debugger.
 If you want your project to work with the release debugger, you **MUST** use the release version of the compiler.

-The Neo C# compiler is distributed as a [.NET tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).
+The EpicChain C# compiler is distributed as a [.NET tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).
 .NET tools are distributed as NuGet packages, typically downloaded from [nuget.org](http://nuget.org).
 However, the Storage Schema preview version of the compiler (and framework, described below) are **NOT** published on the central nuget.org repository.
 We have chosen to create a private NuGet repository to